nikija/public/content/developers/api/connector.md

 | `Customer` | [Customer](#customer) | required | Owner of the reservation. |
 | `Companions` | array of [Customer](#customer) | required | Customers that will occupy the space. |

+##### Reservation State

+- `Enquired` - Confirmed neither by the customer or enterprise.
+- `Requested` - Confirmed by the customer but not by the enterprise (waitlist).
+- `Optional` - Confirmed by enterprise but not by the guest (the enterprise is holding space for the guest).
+- `Confirmed` - Confirmed by both parties, before check-in.
+- `Started` - Checked in.
+- `Processed` - Checked out.
+- `Canceled` - Canceled, not active anymore.

 ##### Customer

 | Property | Type | | Description |